RosettaCommons/documentation/BundleGridSampler.md

 </BundleGridSampler>
 ```

 Default parameter values or parameter ranges are set in the <b>BundleGridSampler</b> tag, and overrides are set in the individual <b>Helix</b> tags.
+Refer to the <b>MakeBundle</b> mover for options that both movers have in common.
+Additional options include:
+- <b>[parameter]\_min</b>, <b>[parameter]_max</b>: Minimum and maximum parameter values for a range to be sampled.
+- <b>[parameter]\_samples</b>: The number of samples.
+Note that the total number of samples is the product of all individual samples, and this can get quite large very fast.

 Note that default parameter ranges are applied separately to each helix.
-For example, the following script would do 16 samples (4 each for r0 of helix 1 and r0 of helix 2):
+For example, the following script would perform 16 samples (4 each for r0 of helix 1 and r0 of helix 2):

 ```
 <BundleGridSampler name="bgs1" helix_length=20 scorefxn="sfxn1" r0_low=5.0 r0_high=8.0 r0_samples=4 omega0=0.05 delta_omega0=0 delta_omega1=0 delta_t=0>